Have you ever been to a specialist because you felt a pain somewhere and the results came back negative?

 4. Upper back pain

-Self-help author and life coach Ronda Degaust says that upper back pain is often due to lack of emotional support that often stems from loneliness, being unloved or feeling unappreciated.
+Self-help author and life coach Ronda Degaust says that upper back pain is often due to a lack of emotional support that often stems from loneliness, being unloved, or feeling unappreciated.

-The best way to resolve this is to go out and hang out more with your friends and families to avoid feeling alone and unloved.
+The best way to resolve this is to go out and hang out more with your friends and family to avoid feeling alone and unloved.

 5. Lower back pain